johnielb/GeneticSandbox/report.md

 # Part 2
-> Describe the details of your designed GA (including the overall outline, representation, fitness function, crossover and mutation, selection, and parameters).
-You should also show the results (mean and standard deviation of the performance and com- putational time), and make discussions and conclusions in your report.

 This genetic algorithm is largely the same as in Part 1, with parameters readjusted for the specific problem.
 We start with a randomly initialised population, with **50** individuals represented by a list of Booleans.
 This representation encodes what an individual actually is, a series of Boolean choices whether to include a feature in the set, rather than say a string of ASCII integers.
 This representation also enables the use of Boolean operations, such as negation during mutation.